Chuck Cadman: Allegations of bribery, the tape, the lawsuit

 Under section 119 of the Criminal Code, it is illegal to bribe an MP.
 Accordingly, Opposition Liberal party Intergovernmental Affairs critic Dominic LeBlanc asked the RCMP in February 2008 to investigate the allegation that the Conservatives had offered Cadman a million-dollar life insurance policy in exchange for his support on the budget vote.
 In May 2008, the RCMP announced that there was no evidence to support charges.

 James Moore, Conservative MP for Port Moody—Westwood—Port Coquitlam told a news conference June 4, 2008, that two top audio specialists found that the tape in which PM Stephen Harper confirms financial considerations had been offered to Chuck Cadman had been altered.
-But LeBlanc said on June 5, 2008 that the Tories have not been clear about what they claim was doctored on the tape.
+But LeBlanc said on June 5, 2008, that the Tories have not been clear about what they claim was doctored on the tape.
 He said the Tories have also forgotten a huge part of the allegations – the testimony of Cadman's widow, Dona Cadman.
 In her affidavit, Dona Cadman "repeats very clearly her recollection of her husband's words to the effect that two Conservative operatives ... offered him a million dollar life insurance policy in exchange for his vote", said LeBlanc.

 Tom Zytaruk, the reporter who made the recording said "I know I didn't doctor any tape.
 So in a sense all this stuff that [Conservative MP] James Moore is saying is meaningless.
 I know what happened."

 In early July 2008, Dona Cadman swore an affidavit that challenged some of Tom Zytaruk's assertions.
 She denied specific public accounts by Zytaruk of how he came to meet Harper that day, and he professed himself "extremely surprised, disappointed and deeply distressed" by her statement.

 Political libel chill

 Liberals redoubled their use of the Cadman material – some argued that the RCMP inaction was possibly due to political interference while others argued that the standard of proof for criminal law was too high to satisfy when an official was willing to commit perjury.
 Neither of these allegations were made through official channels.

-However, the bald statement that "Harper knew of Conservative bribery" did appear as the title of a press release.
+However, the bold statement that "Harper knew of Conservative bribery" did appear as the title of a press release.
 In a rare political libel case, Prime Minister Harper filed a libel lawsuit against the Liberal Party over statements on the party's website regarding the Chuck Cadman affair published under this title.

 With the filing of the suit, open political comment on the case effectively stopped, an example of libel chill.

 The suit was settled in February 2009 after Michael Ignatieff took over leadership of the Party.